garrandall/popular-music-data/tracks/against-all-odds--take-a-look-at-me-now--phil-collins.md

 ---
 How can I just let you walk away
 Just let you leave without a trace
-When I stand here taking every breath with you, ooh-ooh You're the only one who really knew me at all
+When I stand here taking every breath with you, ohooh You're the only one who really knew me at all

 How can you just walk away from me